Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m1/Lesson_1.md

-# Software Development Life Cycle
+# Lesson 1 - Software Development Life Cycle

 The Software Development Life Cycle (SDLC) is a framework that describes the phases and activities involved in software development.
 The SDLC typically consists of six phases: